 In particular, Course Coordinators of first year undergraduate courses should use the instance of a Category 1 offence as an opportunity to encourage students to increase their academic skills through participation in training and support services.

-10.1 Academic misconduct in coursework
+10.1 Academic misconduct in coursework and coursework programs

 10.1.1 In all cases penalties should be combined with educational/remedial actions.
 Investigators may determine that evidence of remedial action is required for readmission or re-application for entry.

 10.1.2 The following table identifies the range of penalties available to impose on a student where a case of student academic misconduct by the student is proven, on the balance of probabilities.
 Factors determining the application of penalties are detailed in section 12 of the Student Academic Misconduct – Procedures.

 10.2.1 Where appropriate, penalties should be combined with educational/remedial actions.

 10.2.2 The following table identifies the range of penalties available where it has been determined that a breach of responsible research conduct by a HDR student has occurred.
 The relevant authority may impose one or more of the following penalties.

 |Educational/Remedial activities and one or more of the following penalties may be applied, depending on the seriousness of the offence and other determining factors.||Authority to impose penalties|